What Does 'Containment' Of A Fire Mean, Exactly?

 "We're essentially heeling in on that fire and chasing it down... going around it, and trying to make sure that it won't jump back the other way," he said. "[Crews are] going to slowly go all the way around and in a big circle — depending on the perimeter of the fire — and they're going to do containment all the way around until there's 100%."

 Bulldozers have made scraping out lines faster, and planes that drop Phos-Chek (that pink fire retardant) help firefighters carve out buffer zones in steep terrain they can't safely get to on foot.
 But while the science and technology of fighting fires has improved, Lester said the centuries-old work of hand crews remains the "tried-and-true tradition."

-The image below shows a glimpse of operations on the Tick Fire, which started Thursday, Oct.
-24, 2019 in the hills between Santa Clarita and Agua Dulce.
-The solid black lines show where fire lines have been completed.
-The red lines with ticks indicate where the fire's edge remained uncontained.
+The image below shows a glimpse of operations during the Tick Fire, which burned in late October and early November of 2019 in the hills between Santa Clarita and Agua Dulce.
+The solid black lines show completed fire lines, while the red lines with ticks indicate where the fire's edge remained uncontained.

 CONTAINMENT ≠ FIRE'S OUT

 It's important to note that containment does not mean a fire is out — or that the danger from it has passed.
 Lester noted that just because local residents might not see active flames or smoke-heavy skies, it doesn't mean firefighters aren't hard at work to keep a fire from starting up again.